 Key Republicans say the only way to adequately address inversions is to overhaul the tax code, making it more attractive for businesses to locate in the U.S.

-"Anything short of that and you're not going to be able to do it," said Sen. Orrin Hatch of Utah, the top Republican on the Senate Finance Committee.
+"Anything short of that and you're not going to be able to do it," said Sen. Orrin Hatch, R-Utah, chairman of the Senate Finance Committee.

 Hatch and other Republicans say they could support limited efforts to fight earnings stripping, which many see as nothing more than a tax dodge.
 But in general, Republicans said they don't like the idea of punishing corporations for trying to lower their tax bills.